Pratham2405/ESKAPE-Drug-Repurposing-/README.md

 - Config file

 2. **Run the Screening Script:**
-Execute the script to start the virtual screening: python VS_Script_2.py
+Execute the script to start the virtual screening.
+You would obtain a CSV file ranking the ligands based on Binding Affinity(kJ/mol).